Hand in hand we journey together with Jesus by our side

 Home School Communication

 When a child starts at Our Lady and St Edward’s it is the beginning of a partnership between parents/carers, children, school and the parish.
 We welcome parents/carers as real partners in the education of their child and have an open door approach.
 There are termly Parent/Carer/Teacher meetings throughout the year.
 These meetings are designed for the discussion of children’s progress and the necessary steps for future developments.
 During the summer Term parents/carers will receive a written report about their child.
 There will be an opportunity to discuss this report at the parents/carers Evening in the summer term.
 If a parent has continued concerns regarding their child’s progress individual meetings are offered with key members of staff.
 We also offer informal parent groups and drop ins with specialist and support staff where parents can ask questions regarding their child’s education.
 We strive to support our families and have an achievement mentor who attends social care meetings and is available to discuss relevant concerns regarding a child’s behaviour or emotional wellbeing.
 Often if there is a concern regarding behaviour school will provide a home school book to continue the link between school and home.
 We understand the importance of having a partnership between home and school and believe that a parent knows their child best.
-When developing person centred plans to support individual children we consider the views of both staff, parents/carers and the child in order to complete an effective plan for the child.
+When developing one page profiles to support individual children we consider the views of both staff, parents/carers and the child in order to complete an effective plan for the child.
 We also offer regular reviews with parents/carers and relevant professionals.
 These meetings are informative and helpful to all involved.
-Parents/Carers are invited on a regular basis to assemblies, come and share activities and concerts.
+Parents/Carers are invited on a regular basis to assemblies, come and share activities and school performances.

 As a school we acknowledge that good attendance and punctuality are essential to the progress of each child and parents are encouraged to ensure that their children do not stay away from school without good reason.
 We offer strong links between school and home and our school attendance officer is able to monitor and support parents/carers and children who are experiencing difficulties regarding punctuality and attendance.